I tried hard to fight this one, but I had no defense. To wit:

 Sharpness Wide Open

-Sharp as?
+Sharp as the Leica?
 Certainly not.
 But come on.
 Who on Earth is cross shopping a $14,000 Noctilux with a $449 7Artisans?
 No one.
 Regardless of their on paper spec similarities and even 7Artisans decision to also put 75mm in yellow on the side these are lenses for two entirely different audiences.
 Plus as one would expect one is a modern design (with 9 elements rather than 7) while the other is a reimagining of an older Sonnar formula if I got my notes right.
 So… 2 more elements for 31x as much.
 Seems fair.
-But unlike trying to compare two very different rear wheel drive full size V8s at very different price points like the Dodge Charger and Mercedes S class I do not believe there is a big a gap in what is being delivered.
+But unlike trying to compare two very different rear wheel drive full size V8s at very different price points like the Dodge Charger and Mercedes S class I do not believe there is as big of a gap in what is being delivered here.

 Look mighty fine as far I can tell.